masak/strangelyconsistent-blog-posts/here-be-heredocs.markdown

 Heredocs could be said to be "anti-socially indented" compared to the rest of the program.
 If you quickly scan through a program, you'll see the general structure of it by how things are indented... plus a number of heredoc blocks of text completely ruining the picture.

 I remember retionalizing this to myself.
 Thinking "oh well, heredocs are a bit special, they 'deserve' to stand out from the rest of the program the way they do".
 I no longer think that.
-In fact, I'd say the effect gets worse the bigger your application.
+In fact, I'd say the effect gets worse the bigger your application is.
 Bigger applications tend to rely more on nested blocks and indentation.
 So this is not likely to be a big problem for straightforward scripts with no control flow to speak of.
 But it is a problem as your application grows.

 Here's how I would write the corresponding Perl 6 heredoc.